 - General anesthesia.
 You will be asleep and pain-free.

 - Regional nerve block (femoral or adductor canal block).
 This is another type of regional anesthesia.
-The pain medicine is injected around the nerve in your groin.
+The pain medicine is injected around the nerve in your groin or leg.
 You will be asleep during the operation.
 This type of anesthesia will block out pain so that you need less general anesthesia.

 A cuff-like device may be put around your thigh to help control bleeding during the procedure.